starchykov/box_storage/README.md

 # box_storage
-The application implements the logic of accounting and systematisation of long-term storage items Some other changes + changes again
+The application implements the logic of accounting and systematisation of long-term storage items Some changes for main branch